midhun-pk/authentication-system/README.md

 npm install
 ```

-Start mongodb and run below command to start the application
+Start mongodb and run below command:

 ```shell
 npm start
 ```

+### Initial Configuration

+Make necessary changes to * config.js * in * authentication-system/config/config.js *.

+To activate email verication on signing up, make changes to * mailerAuthOptions * property in * config.js *
+Follow this [article]() to get the * clientId, clientSecret, refreshToken * to set up OAuth2 which is a secure way of allowing the application to use gmail service.